 U.S. EPA.
 Framework for Cumulative Risk Assessment.
 U.S. Environmental Protection Agency, Office of Research and Development, Center for Public Health and Environmental Assessment (CPHEA), formerly known as the National Center for Environmental Assessment, Washington Office, Washington, DC, EPA/600/P-02/001F, 2003.

 Document Details and Links

 The report's primary purpose is to offer a simple, flexible structure for conducting and evaluating cumulative risk assessment within EPA.
 Although this framework report will serve as a foundation for developing future guidelines, it is neither a procedural guide nor a regulatory requirement within EPA, and it is expected to evolve with experience.
 This report is intended to foster consistent approaches to cumulative risk assessment within EPA, identify key issues and define terms used in these assessments.

 The Fact Sheet was created in response to the increasing focus on cumulative risk - the combined risks from aggregate exposures to multiple agents or stressors - EPA has begun to explore cumulative approaches to risk assessment.
 Cumulative risk assessment is an analysis, characterization, and possible quantification of the combined risks to human health or the environment from multiple agents or stressors.
-EPA will use this Framework as a basis for future guidance as EPA continues with assessment activities related to cumulative risk.You may need Adobe Reader to view files on this page.
+EPA will use this Framework as a basis for future guidance as EPA continues with assessment activities related to cumulative risk.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.